cmessoftware/go-files/README.md

-# goPackage
+# go-files
-Custom go package used in my go projects.
+Custom go package used in processing files.